Copywriting Rates Australia: Guide

 2. Word Rate

-Charging by the ‘word’ may sound a great idea but do you really want your copywriter:
+Charging by the ‘word’ may sound great, but do you really want your copywriter:

 - Gets results.